Legions of the Undead

 Legions of the Undead is an unreleased action role-playing video game that was in development by Rebellion Developments and originally planned to be published by Atari Corporation on a scheduled Q3, 1995 release date for the Atari Jaguar.
 It was also intended to be released for the Windows and PlayStation.

-When an ancient evil known as Centurion Gargath manifested himself into the human realm with plans to consume the souls of those under his range, it is up to the player in finding and kill Gargath by traversing through the dungeons where he resides, while collecting weapons and solving puzzles along the way.
+When an ancient evil known as Centurion Gargath manifested himself into the human realm with plans to consume the souls of those under his range, it is up to the player to find and kill Gargath by traversing through the dungeons where he resides, while collecting weapons and solving puzzles along the way.
 Legions of the Undead was one of the many titles Rebellion originally had under development for the Jaguar and it used an enhanced version of the engine found in Alien vs Predator.

 Gameplay

 Legions of the Undead is an action role-playing game that takes place from a first-person perspective presented with two-dimensional digitized sprites on a three-dimensional environment, similar to other titles in the genre such as Ultima Underworld: The Stygian Abyss.
-The player would be tasked in entering across multiple dungeons in order to find and kill an ancient evil known as Centurion Gargath, who manifested himself on the human plane and consumes the souls from those within his range.
+The player would be tasked with entering multiple dungeons in order to find and kill an ancient evil known as Centurion Gargath, who manifested himself on the human plane and consumes the souls of those within his range.
 As the game used an enhanced version of the engine found in Alien vs Predator on the Jaguar, the player has the ability to look up and down in the environment.
 Players would also need to collect weapons and solve puzzles during their journey.